Police Chaplain Program

 - The Community Services Unit will call you to schedule an interview if you meet the criteria.

 Once your background has been approved, you may be able to work the following areas; ACOP, Auto Theft, Crime Prevention, Family/Sexual Violence, Fraud and Forgery, Gangs, Investigations, Training, Homicide, Narcotics, SIU, VICE, etc.

 We have a limited amount of space so your acceptance will be based on qualifications and when you turn in your application.
 Please note that the maximum time allowed to complete your internship is 12 weeks (approximately 480 hours, full time).

-If you have any questions, please call Officer Jean Barber at the Saint Paul Police, Community Services Unit.
+If you have any questions, please call Sergeant Eric Reetz at the Saint Paul Police, Community Partnerships Unit.